 Inorganic mercury, or ‘metallic mercury’, is a frequent source of metal allergy.
 It constitutes 50% of dental amalgam fillings.
 Dental authorities accept that mercury vapour constantly evaporates from the fillings, but argue this is below a safe limit.
 However, for hypersensitive patients, there is no safe limit.

-In 2020 The FDA issued the following information “The FDA has found that certain groups may be at greater risk for potential harmful health effects of mercury vapor released from the device.
+In 2020 The FDA issued the following statement: “The FDA has found that certain groups may be at greater risk for potential harmful health effects of mercury vapor released from the device.
 As a result, the agency is recommending certain high-risk groups avoid getting dental amalgam whenever possible and appropriate.”
+For more information, please check HERE.

 One of the groups at greater risk for potential harmful health effects is “People with known heightened sensitivity (allergy) to mercury or other components of dental amalgam.”